PeterNedergaard/TestAssignment2/README.md

 **assumeFalse, assumeTrue**\
 Can be used to abandon a test, without marking it as failed, if a certain condition is not met at the start of the test

+### 3.2 Mocking Frameworks

+**Investigate mocking frameworks for your preferred language.
+Choose at least two frameworks, and answer the questions:**
+#### **Mockito** and **JMockit**

+**What are their similarities?**\
+- They have the same purpose.
+Used to create mock objects in unit tests
+- Both frameworks utilize annotations
+- Both allow for setting expectations on mock objects
+- Both allow for veryfing whether or not certain methods were called on mock objects
+- Both allow to set up mock methods

+**What are their differences?**\

+**Which one would you prefer, if any, and why?**\